 Director of Choral Activities, Choral Conducting, Choral Methods

 Clayton Parr is is Director of Choral Activities at Albion College, Albion, Michigan.
 A native of Detroit, Dr. Parr graduated from Albion with degrees in music and physics.
 He taught music and mathematics in the public schools in Michigan and New York and received his Master's and DMA from Michigan State University.
 Before coming to Albion, he taught for over 20 years, leading choral ensembles at DePaul University and Miami University in Ohio.

 His choirs have performed at conventions of the American Choral Directors Association, Illinois Music Education Association, Ohio Music Educators Association, Intercollegiate Men's Choruses and College Music Society.
 His choirs have completed several international tours and have won prizes at the International Musical Eisteddfod in Llangollen, Wales on two occasions.

-His activity as guest conductor, lecturer, adjudicator and performer has taken him to 23 states and 18 foreign countries, including the Republic of Georgia, where he was a Fulbright scholar for the 2005-2006 academic year at the Sarajishvili State Conservatoire.
-His guest conducting appearances include the Ohio All-State Choir, and he has been chosen to conduct the Men's Honor Choir for the Michigan School Vocal Music Association in 2016.
+His activity as guest conductor, lecturer, adjudicator and performer has taken him to 23 states and 18 foreign countries, including the Republic of Georgia, where he was a Fulbright scholar and guest lecturer at the Sarajishvili State Conservatoire.
+His guest conducting appearances include the Ohio All-State Choir, and the Men's High School Honor Choir for the Michigan School Vocal Music Association in 2016.
 He is music director of MEME (Michigan Educators Male Ensemble), a men's singing group made up of teachers from around the state.